-Relevant MBA questions to ask interviewers are crucial for two main reasons.
-Firstly, it shows your genuine interest in the program and willingness to learn more about it.
-Secondly, it gives you a chance to gather valuable information that can help you make an informed decision if you are accepted into the program.
+Relevant MBA interview questions are crucial for two main reasons.
+Firstly, they show your genuine interest in the program and your willingness to learn more about it.
+Secondly, they give you a chance to gather valuable information that can help you make an informed decision if you are accepted.

 Here are some things you should know before asking questions during an MBA interview: